 While aviation is one of the fastest growing source of CO2 emissions, kerosene remains tax exempt.
 As a result, aviation emissions in the EU have increased by 21% over the past three years, and airlines are disincentivised to reduce their emissions.
 Moreover, member states do not apply VAT on plane tickets, giving the aviation sector a competitive advantage which makes it impossible for the EU to reach its emission reduction objectives.
-The low-cost airline Ryanair became the tenth most polluting company in Europe in 2018.
-It is the first company not related to coal activities to enter the ranking.
 A European Commission report that was leaked last Monday revealed that taxing aviation kerosene sold in Europe would cut aviation emissions by 11% (16.4 million tonnes of CO2) and would have no net impact on jobs or the economy as a whole while raising almost €27 billion in revenues every year.

 Our European Citizens’ Initiative asks for an end to the exceptional position of the aviation sector in the European Union, which financially incentivise the use of planes instead of trains, even for short distances.
 That means introducing a tax on aviation fuel (kerosene) for flights within the EU.
 We propose that the tax revenue should be used to finance the much needed transition to a sustainable Europe.